Designing Control Barrier Functions Using a Dynamic Backup Policy: Preliminaries

 \subsection{Control Barrier Functions}

-Control barrier functions can be used to synthesize safety filters that modify a nominal control law $\kappa(\vect x)$ as little as necessary to enforce constraints. \begin{definition}[\cite{ames2016control}] Let $\sD\!\subset\!\R^n$ be an open set.
-A continuously differentiable function $h: \sD \to \R$ is a \emph{control barrier function} (CBF) if there exists a class $\cK_{\infty}$ function $\alpha\!:\!
-[0,\!\infty)\! \to\!
-[0,\!\infty)$ such that
+Control barrier functions can be used to synthesize safety filters that modify a nominal control law $\kappa(\bm x)$ as little as necessary to enforce constraints. \begin{definition}[\cite{freire2026using}] A continuously differentiable function $h: \sD \to \R^{p}$ is a \emph{control barrier function} (CBF) if there exists $\alpha \in \cK$ for which, $\forall \bm{x} \in \sC$, $\exists \bm{u} \in \sU$, such that